sumukhbarve/monoduck/src/tapiduck/README.md

     - response shape: `{status: 'zodfail', where: 'server' | 'client', message: string }`
     - HTTP status: 400 Bad Request

 Status `zodfail` is Tapiduck-specific; it isn't a part of JSend.
-If you encounter this error, it essentially means that the client is using a stale version of the endpoint definition; and you should probably ask the user to refresh/update the client app.
+If you encounter this error, it's likely that the client is using a stale endpoint definition.
+You should ask the user to refresh/update the client app.

 ## JSON & CORS Middleware